-Most Indians fall into the first category, the kind that loves okra, which also goes in that country (thanks to the British) by the macabre name of lady’s fingers.
-That’s because Indian cooks learned long ago that the first rule of cooking okra is to rid it of that hateful goop that can transform this veggie from delicious to dreadful (although that goop can be a useful thickener in recipes like gumbo and in sambar, a South Indian dal).
+Most Indians fall into the first category, the kind that loves okra, which also goes in that country (thanks to the British) by the macabre name of ladies' fingers.
+That's because Indian cooks learned long ago that the first rule of cooking okra is to rid it of that hateful goop or slime that can transform this veggie from delicious to dreadful (although that goop can be a useful thickener in recipes like gumbo and in sambar, a South Indian dal).

 But today, for you, I have a third way, and it's a stroke of genius, even if I say so myself.
 An air fryer.